Resources

 The Business Benefits of Sound Trademarks

-What You Need to Know about Conducting Trademark Searches
+Conducting Trademark Searches

-Developing a Trademark Strategy for Your Business
+Developing a Trademark Strategy

 Protecting Your Trademarks outside Canada

-The Differences between Unregistered and Registered Trademarks in Canada
+Registered vs. Unregistered Trademarks in Canada

-Why You Should Apply for a Trademark Registration for Your Corporate Name
+Trademark Registration for Your Corporate Name

 11 Benefits of Registering Your Trademark in Canada